JChurch95/JChurch95/README.md

 <h2>👋🏼 About Me:</h2>

 Hey there!
-My name is Jordan Church and I'm a full-stack developer with a strong foundation in both front-end and back-end technologies.
-I enjoy building efficient, impactful, and user-friendly applications that solve real-world problems.
-My expertise lies in modern web technologies like React, Python, and PostgreSQL, and I'm always eager to learn new tools and frameworks.
+My name is Jordan Church and I'm a full-stack developer with a foundation in both front-end and back-end technologies.
+I like building cool things!

-Currently, I'm working on various full-stack projects, constantly honing my skills and exploring new areas of development.
-I'm always open to discussing new opportunities, whether it's an exciting project, a challenging role, or a chance to collaborate on innovative solutions.
+Currently, I'm taking a break from projects to focus on my job, but I'm always open to a chance to collaborate on something cool!

 <h2>Let's Connect!:</h2>